 - Brunei is located on the north coast of the island of Borneo, facing the South China Sea and surrounded by East Malaysia.
-Brunei gained its independence from the UK in 1984.
-Its economy is heavily resource-dependent, with the oil and gas sector accounting for about 60% of GDP and more than 90% of its export and fiscal receipts.
-While Brunei has the smallest population in ASEAN, its oil and gas resources have generated a high per-capita income – the second highest in ASEAN after Singapore.
-Moreover, there is no personal income tax and no capital gains tax.
+It gained independence from the UK in 1984.
+Its economy is heavily resource-dependent, with the oil and gas sector accounting for some 60% of GDP and more than 90% of its export and fiscal receipts.
+Despite having the smallest population in ASEAN, Brunei’s per-capita income is the second highest in ASEAN after Singapore.
+The country levies no tax on either personal income or capital gain.

-- Brunei’s major exports are crude oil and liquefied natural gas (LNG), with Japan, Korea, India and Australia being its major markets.
-Manufactured goods, machinery and transport equipment are the main imports sourced from Malaysia and Singapore, its ASEAN neighbours, as well as from China and Japan.
-The sharp fall in oil and gas prices in 2015 substantially hit Brunei’s current account balance and government revenue, with the Brunei government expected to struggle with widening fiscal deficit in 2016.
+- Brunei’s major exports are crude oil and liquefied natural gas (LNG), with Japan, Korea, India, Australia and Indonesia being its major markets.
+Manufactured goods, machinery and transport equipment are the main imports, sourced from ASEAN neighbours Malaysia and Singapore, as well as from China, the US and Korea.
+The sharp fall in oil and gas prices since 2015 has substantially hit Brunei’s current account balance and fiscal revenue, prolonging the economic recession.

 - Chinese investment in Brunei has increased.
-In 2014 China and Brunei signed an agreement to set up an economic corridor aimed at creating more than US$500 million of trade and investment in agriculture and food production.
+In 2014 China and Brunei signed a deal to set up an economic corridor aimed at creating some US$500 million of trade and investment in agriculture and food production.
 The Bank of China was granted approval to open its first branch in Brunei in April 2016.
 In February 2017, a Chinese-Brunei joint venture started managing the Muara Container Port, the country’s largest container terminal.
 Besides, China's largest private chemical-fibre supplier is building a petrochemical plant in Brunei with a total investment of US$4 billion, with operations expected in 2019.

-- Brunei Economic Development Board (BEDB) promotes inward FDI and provides tax incentives for industries including aircraft catering services, textiles, and the manufacturing of electronic products and communication equipment.
+- Brunei Economic Development Board (BEDB) promotes inward FDI and provides tax incentives for investment, with Halal, technology and creative industry, business services, tourism and downstream oil and gas as the priority areas.
 Information on the investment guides and incentives in Brunei is available on the BEDB website.